Aik Larki Aam Si

-Aik Larki Aam Si (Eng: One Ordinary Girl) is a Pakistani television soap opera premiered on Hum TV on 19 June 2018.
-It is Produced by Momina Duraid under MD Productions.
+Aik Larki Aam Si (Eng: An Ordinary Girl) is a Pakistani television soap opera that premiered on Hum TV on 19 June 2018.
+It is produced by Momina Duraid under MD Productions.
 It stars Anmol Baloch and Babar Khan in leads while Jahanzeb Khan, Fawad Jalal and Ismat Iqbal in supporting roles.

 Plot

 Anmol is a poor girl who lives with her widowed mother and younger sister Nayab.
 She starts a job at an office to overcome her family's financial issues as her younger sister is about to get married in a few months.
 One day on her way home from office, she meets with an accident by Farhan's car.
 Farhan takes her to the hospital and leaves before she regains consciousness.

-On her sister's marriage, Farhan (who also attends marriage) confronts Anmol and started thinking that she was the same girl who was accidentally came in front of his car.
+On her sister's marriage, Farhan (who also attends the marriage) meets Anmol and realizes that she was the same girl his car had accidentally hit.
 Farhan starts to like Anmol.
 A few days after marriage, Farhan proposes to Anmol which she accepts.
-Then Anmol learns that Farhan is a fiancé of Subuhi (Nayab's sister-in-law).
-She decides to leave Farhan as it will affect the Nayab's relation with her in-laws.
+Then Anmol learns that Farhan is the fiancé of Subuhi (Nayab's sister-in-law).
+She decides to leave Farhan as it will affect Nayab's relations with her in-laws.